derekgreene/twitter-jsonl-tools/README.md

 	python jsonl-tweet-export.py sample/sample-tweets-500.jsonl -o sample/sample-tweets.csv

+To generate a tab-separated CSV file containing pairwise hashtag cooccurrence frequencies for one or more JSONL files:

+	python jsonl-hashtag-cooccur.py sample/sample-tweets-500.jsonl -o hashtag-cooccurrences.csv

 ### Basic Usage: Users

 The tools used to process user data expect one or more JSONL files as inputs, where each line contains a JSON-formatted user profile data as retrieved from the Twitter API.